Modern Views of Machine Learning for Precision Psychiatry: ML-powered Technologies for Psychiatry

-\textbf{Digital measurement applications.} We are entering a new era of digital psychiatry \cite{burr2020digital,torous2021digital}.
-In 2016, the Harvard professor Jukka-Pekka Onnela coined the term {\it digital phenotype} \cite{onnela2016harnessing}, which refers to the use of mobile devices and other digital data sources to measure behavior and physiology that is relevant to understand underlying brain activity that is relevant to pathological states.
+\textbf{Digital measurement applications.} We are entering a new era of digital psychiatry \citep{burr2020digital,torous2021digital}.
+In 2016, the Harvard professor Jukka-Pekka Onnela coined the term {\it digital phenotype} \citep{onnela2016harnessing}, which refers to the use of mobile devices and other digital data sources to measure behavior and physiology for understanding brain activity that is relevant to pathological states.
 These techniques utilize measurement paradigms from translational neuroscience that were developed in laboratory settings such as direct quantification of motor (i.e. movement, muscle activation) and physiological activity (i.e. heart rate, electro-dermal response) more than traditional clinical scales or self-report scales.
-The advantage of this approach is that it better aligns with emerging knowledge of rapid-acting biological processes and provided high measurement accuracy through direct rapid sampling rather than broad clinical measures that are taken sporadically and measure a broad set of mental and behavioral states over a long measurement period \cite{stein2021mental,Abbas2021,galatzer2013636}.These measurement approaches have relevance in every area where measurement is of relevance including treatment development, treatment selection, and ongoing monitoring.
+The advantage of this approach is that it better aligns with emerging knowledge of rapid-acting biological processes and provides high measurement accuracy through direct rapid sampling, which is in contrast to traditional clinical measures that are taken sporadically over a long period \citep{stein2021mental,Abbas2021,galatzer2013636}.
+These measurement approaches have relevance in multiple areas including treatment development, treatment selection, and ongoing monitoring.